wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 (Dm), however:

 * You can think "key of the moment" and play Dm pentatonic instead (the notes D, F, G, A, and C).
-You play Dm pentatonic by moving the frying pan shape onto a higher string set, or by moving the shape five frets up the neck.
+You play Dm pentatonic by moving the frying pan onto a higher string set, or by moving the shape five frets up the neck.

 * You can continue using Am pentatonic, but think about _adding_ the note F. You add the note F to the frying pan by extending the "handle" one more fret.
   You'll probably want to play F rather than E when playing over Dm.

-These strategies are called "playing the changes."
+Pro's call these strategies "playing the changes."

 Note that Am pentatonic and Dm pentatonic are _very_ closely related.
 They share the four notes A, C, D, and G: